alkampfergit/personal-blog/codewrecks/content/post/old/2010/01/deploy-a-database-project-with-tfs-build-2010.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image_thumb.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image.png)

 Now I need to know where the dbproj will be located in the disk during the build, and since I know the repository path, I can use a specific TFS build action to convert the source control path into physical path.
-The source control path is â€œ$/Experiments/NorthwindTest/NorthwindTest.Database/NorthwindTest.Database.dbprojâ€ so I can drop a â€œ **ConvertWorkspaceItem** â€ activity to convert this path to the physical one.
+The source control path is *$/Experiments/NorthwindTest/NorthwindTest.Database/NorthwindTest.Database.dbproj* so I can drop a * **ConvertWorkspaceItem** * activity to convert this path to the physical one.
 First of all I need to declare a variable where to put the result.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image_thumb1.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image1.png)

-I called this variable â€œdbProjectâ€ (String type).
-Now I can configure my  **ConvertWorkspaceItem** activity I dropped in the â€œthenâ€ part of my condition activity.
+I called this variable *dbProject* (String type).
+Now I can configure my  **ConvertWorkspaceItem** activity I dropped in the *then* part of my condition activity.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image_thumb2.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image2.png)